Twenty Men Challenge a Battalion

 County: Jackson, Macon

 The coordinates place you on Victory Church Road off US 23/441.
 Drive past the church and its school to the kudzu-covered dead end.

-In retaliation for a series of attacks on settlements along the frontier by a faction of Cherokees, Patriot militia commanders from the Carolinas and Virginia launched coordinated campaigns to destroy native villages.
+In retaliation for a series of attacks on settlements along the frontier by Cherokees pushed off their lands, Patriot militia commanders from the Carolinas and Virginia launched coordinated campaigns to destroy their villages.
 You are standing in the footsteps of the Cherokees who took warnings to the Middle Towns about the North Carolina army of Brig.
 Gen. Griffith Rutherford, seeing the forested peaks they would have seen.
 The road you are on was built on top of the ancient trading path over what now is called both Cowee and Watauga Gap.

 Defiance at the Gap

 Drive back to US 23/441 and turn left.
 Climb to the top and on the other side of the gap, park at Gold City Gem Mine on the right.

 Look uphill at the gap.
 The cut for the modern highway dropped the gap below where this action took place, which was at the ground level toward the top of the “V” shape in the picture below.

 The militia had spotted and followed some Cherokee men from the valley of the Tuckaseegee River on the other side of the mountain near modern Webster, so they were alert to the danger.
 About 20 warriors, perhaps those same men, awaited the soldiers on this side of the gap.
 When they got within 50 yards or less, the Cherokees rose up and fired a single musket volley at the column.